 Use the slider to move forward and back through the programme.
 The player shows the duration of the programme and how much time has passed.

 You can Pause the programme at any time and adjust the Volume.
-You can also play the programme in a Pop-out window, and switch to Full screen.
+You can also play the programme in Full screen.
 To exit Full screen, hit Escape on your keyboard.

 The play controls will remain onscreen while the cursor (arrow/mouse pointer) is resting on the bar.
 If you move the mouse the bar will disappear.